Protecting Your Retirement From Market Volatility

 However, there are drawbacks to consider.
 Some companies may reduce or suspend dividend payments during extended periods of market volatility or economic stress.
 What’s more, depending on the size of your nest egg and your regular spending needs in retirement, the income you can collect from high-quality bonds and/or dividend-paying stocks may not be sufficient to live on.

 Annuities are another way to provide a reliable stream of income that may reduce or even eliminate the need to sell portfolio assets with high return potential during moments of market stress.
-What’s more, annuities with guaranteed income-protection benefits provide a set amount of income for life, which means you don’t run the risk of ever outliving your savings.
+What’s more, annuities with guaranteed income-protection benefits provide a set amount of income for life, which means, as long as you adhere to the conditions applicable to the benefit, you can receive the set amount for life.

 Of course, there are drawbacks to annuities.
-For example, the most basic kinds are essentially fixed income instruments that have no potential for growth above specified contractual cash flows.
+For example, the most basic kind of annuity essentially provides a fixed income stream that may not have growth potential.

 Variable annuities and fixed index annuities are two options designed to address such drawbacks—for example, by providing investors with some exposure to potential equity-market growth.
 Both may offer guaranteed income and payout rates that are often higher than the yields on certain equity and fixed-income investments, and so may be well-suited for investors concerned about the stability of their retirement income.

-With this approach, investors can plan for the early, middle, and late stages of retirement by aligning pools of assets with these different phases.
-For example, assets that are aligned with short-term needs early in retirement are invested conservatively, in part so that market volatility isn’t as much of a concern as you make withdrawals.
-Meanwhile, assets aligned with your future spending needs or even gifting plans are invested more aggressively for potential growth.
+With this approach, investors can plan for the early, middle and late stages of retirement by aligning pools of assets with the spending needs associated with these different phases.
+For example, assets that are aligned with needs early in retirement are invested conservatively, in hopes that market volatility will have minimum impact on the principal value of these investments as you draw them down by withdrawals.
+Meanwhile, assets aligned with your future spending needs or gifting plans are invested more aggressively for potential growth since they will have more time to potentially recover from volatility that you might encounter over this longer horizon.

-A principal drawback of time-segmented bucketing is that it can be difficult to implement from a logistical perspective given the complexity of managing multiple asset pools without changing existing account structures.
+Admittedly, a principal drawback of time-segmented bucketing is that it can be difficult to implement as it involves managing multiple asset pools without changing existing account structures.

 Another strategy to consider for protecting your portfolio is tailoring your spending to market performance.
 When markets dip, you can tighten your belt to avoid selling investments when values are low.
-This might mean limiting distributions from your portfolio to the dividends and bond coupons your investments generate, tapping other income sources, such as an accruing annuity or other pool of assets, or possibly even exploiting an opportunity for some part-time work.
+This might mean limiting distributions from your portfolio to the dividends and bond coupons your investments generate, tapping other income sources, or possibly even exploring part-time work.
 When the market recovers, you can consider increasing spending levels or replenishing outside reserves as the value of your assets potentially begins to grow again.

 Carefully managing how much you take out of which accounts—and critically, when you take distributions—may help lessen the tax bite and stretch out your savings.